 Leveraging contemporary art is one surefire way to facilitate discussion about the many aspects of love.
 It can also enrich classroom conversation around Valentine’s Day.
 Incorporating more contemporary pieces can allow advanced secondary students to value different experiences and can help them reflect on big questions surrounding big feelings.
 Today’s artists are challenging how love is represented in their works of art in front of a larger audience than ever before.
 Their inspiring work is an excellent tool for connecting with mature students and discussing the complex yet universal topic of love.

 For more contemporary artists to share with your advanced secondary students, check out this compilation article.
-For strategies to teach advanced learners, try this PRO Pack, and for tips on how to create artwork about difficult topics, click on this PRO Pack.
+For strategies to teach advanced learners, watch the Pack, Working with Advanced Students in PRO Learning.
+For tips on how to create artwork about difficult topics, take a look at the Pack, Creating Meaningful Work About Difficult Topics in PRO Learning.

 How do you approach Valentine’s Day in your art room?